singh-harveer/totality-corp-assignments/README.md

-* Sample users' API using golang, GRPC and gin.
+* Sample users' API using golang, GRPC and GIN

 ## Getting started.